 By Bongiwe Sipunzi

-For most us, winter is a season of comfort—snuggling under blankets, sipping warm soups, and enjoying the warmth of home.
-But for the WCBS, it’s a season filled with challenges.
+For most us, winter is a season of comfort — snuggling under blankets, sipping warm soups, and enjoying the warmth of home.
+But for the WCBS, it’s a season filled with challenges, for which we often require a mighty hero to step up.
 As the temperature drops, so do blood donations, which could then lead to critically low stocks in blood collection.
-Yet, its heart warming, we have many donors whose blood donation journeys often begin in the coldest months.
+Yet, it’s heart warming — we have many donors whose blood donation journeys often begin in the coldest months.

 Liesle De Kock